Iran lashes out with attacks on Israel and Gulf neighbors as Israel hits Beirut

 The U.S. Embassy in Baghdad also came under fire for the second day in a row early Wednesday, two Iraqi security officials said, speaking on condition of anonymity because they were not authorized to comment.

-Further details were not immediately available, but pro-Iran militia groups have been regularly attacking American targets in Iraq since the start of the war.
-On Tuesday a drone cashed inside the Baghdad embassy compound.
+Pro-Iran militia groups have been regularly attacking American targets in Iraq since the war started.
+On Tuesday, a drone cashed inside the embassy compound in Baghdad.

 Renewed Israeli strikes in Lebanon

-There were no immediate reports of casualties, but other attacks on apartment buildings in central Beirut have killed at least six people and wounded 24 others, according to Lebanon's Health Ministry.
+There were no immediate reports of casualties.
+Other attacks on apartment buildings in central Beirut have killed at least six people and wounded 24 others, according to Lebanon's Health Ministry.

 The Israeli army also said it had begun a wave of strikes targeting Hezbollah in southern Lebanon “in response to firing into Israeli territory.”